-We expect to grow the size and capabilities of our organization, including accessing new physical facilities, and we may experience difficulties in effectively managing this growth.
+We expect to significantly grow the size and capabilities of our organization and we may experience difficulties in effectively managing this growth.

 As our development plans and strategies develop, we expect to add a significant number of additional managerial, operational, financial, and other personnel.
 Future growth will impose significant added responsibilities on members of management, including: